The 11 Rudest Countries and 16 Friendliest Countries to Visit

 “Haughtiest are the Argentines.”

 Share your vacation experiences using the Mobal World Phone.
+Not enough data?
+Get unlimited data for your trip with our United Kingdom Sim Card.
 Of course, it works in the friendliest countries and the rudest amongst many others…

 Did you agree or disagree?
 Leave a comment on your experiences…